-With a little investigation into car insurance discounts, you can often save hundreds of dollars and maybe even more.
+With a little investigation into car insurance discounts, you can often save hundreds of dollars and maybe even afford to diagnose your car electrical problems.
 We’ve done some of the leg work for you; check out this round up of ways you can make a huge dent in how much you pay for car insurance.

 Getting multiple insurance quotes is one of the easiest ways to ensure you’re not paying more than necessary for your car insurance, but that’s not the only meaning of “shop around.”